 The first example tells readers about Preston, while the second allows them to see him for themselves.
 The second example provides more of an emotional experience as the imagination creates a sharper image of someone possibly likeable, one that can be made clearer still through appearance, speech, thoughts, action, and the reactions of others.

-Creating fictional characters requires more than such descriptions as, "She had dark hair and a pale round face broken only by a pointed chin."
-This provides superficial information about appearance and ethnicity, but shows nothing of the character's nature to make her likeable or unlikeable.
+Creating fictional characters requires more than: "She had dark hair and a pale round face broken only by a pointed chin."
+This provides superficial information about appearance and perhaps ethnicity, but shows nothing of the character's nature--whatever it is that makes her likeable or unlikeable.
 If a character is to have dark hair, use her hair to suggest something meaningful about her:

-Readers now know that the character's hair is dark, but they also know she is not the type to spend time artfully arranging her hair, and based on the conservative clasp, they might infer that she has a conservative side.
+Readers now know that the character's hair is dark, but they also know she is not the type to spend time artfully arranging her hair.
+Based on the conservative clasp, readers might infer that she has a conservative side.
 The wisps that cannot be contained suggest something else about her, a side that wants to break free.